Columbia Mayor's Youth Council

 1. Documented high school transcript including unweighted GPA

 2. Extracurricular activities

 3. Personal statement

 4. Letter of recommendation from a teacher, principal, employer, local official, guidance counselor, or coach

 The Application Process

-Applications are due August 13, 2021.
+The 2022-2023 applications will be made available on August 1, 2022.
 Students in consideration for the youth council may be contacted via email for a live interview.
-Selected applicants will be notified of acceptance via email on August 27, 2021.
+Selected applicants will be notified of acceptance via email on September 2, 2022.